Dr Julie Anna Huss (owner, certified animal chiropractor, farrier, natural trimmer)

 Dr Julie began trimming her own horses hooves in 2004 and decided to attend traditional farrier school in 2005.
 She has since attended several seminars on natural trimming and spends the majority of her time keeping horses sound and barefoot.
 She knew she wanted to pursue a career in medicine from an early age, but developed a passion for holistic medicine after seeing dramatic results from chiropractic in her own life and that of her show horse.
 She graduated chiropractic school in early 2013 and soon after attended post graduate training to receive additional licensure in animal chiropractic.
 She continues to attend educational seminars regularly and is a voracious reader–her favorite topics include natural hoof care, anatomy and physiology of the horses musculoskeletal structure and hooves, muscle work techniques, rehabilitation techniques, nutrition, and alternative medicine.
 She loves working with youth, teaching and training, and often volunteers with the 4-H horse project.
 She loves educating others and has also begun teaching classes to other animal chiropractors, horse owners, and groups on topics ranging from horse anatomy to hoof trimming to chiropractic techniques.

 Her husband Caleb is retired from the military after serving several tours in Afghanistan and Iraq and being wounded overseas.
-Together we have 5 children (our newest was born January 30th 2019!), a quarter horse named Boaz, a German shepherd mix named Chloe, and a handful of rabbits.
+Together we have 5 children (our newest was born in January 2019!), a quarter horse named Boaz, a paint mare named Encore, and a German shepherd mix named Chloe.
 If you’ve known us in the past few years you probably saw Dr Julie either working while pregnant or toting around a little infant!